jk367/personal_website/content/photos/woman_at_party.md

 draft: false
 ---

 Party at Jeans in NYC.
-Striking woman, very nice.